Species group: Clownfish

-The diet should be varied, and include chopped prawn, mussels, and other invertebrates, live and frozen brine shrimp and Mysis, and flakes/pellets designed for omnivorous marine fishes.
+Pink Anemonefish should be provided a varied diet that includes a good deal of fresh and dried algae, as well as chopped clams, mussels, and prawn, live and frozen Mysis, and flakes/pellets designed for omnivorous and herbivorous marine fishes.

-Several Clownfish species are regularly bred in captivity.
-All hatchlings are males, with dominant individuals becoming females.
+Several Clownfish species, including this one, have been bred in captivity.
+In those species that have been studied, all hatchlings are males, with dominant individuals becoming females.
 The eggs are deposited on a rock that has been cleared of algae and debris by the parents.
 Males guard and aerate the eggs.
 The fry fare well on live rotifers, and are most easily reared in their own aquarium.

 Written by Frank Indiviglio